robusta-dev/robusta/docs/getting-started/manual-triggers.rst

 -----------------
 Let's manually profile a Python application in your cluster.
 No prior setup for the Python application is necessary!

-We will need an example Python application to profile.
-The ``robusta-runner`` is written in Python and already installed in your cluster, so we can profile that.
-First, get the name of the robusta-runner pod:
+We need a Python application to profile.
+Robusta itself is written in Python and already installed in your cluster, so we can profile that.
+Get the name of the robusta-runner pod:

 .. code-block:: bash